greg-raven/Impeachment-Chronicles/_posts/2026-04-04-no-probable-cause.md

+---
-# Records show FBI objecting to Mar-a-Lago raid
+title: "Records show FBI objecting to Mar-a-Lago raid"
+layout: post
+tags:
+- Judicial Watch
+---

 We obtained [207 pages](https://www.judicialwatch.org/documents/plasmic-echo-mar-a-lago-2026/) of Federal Bureau of Investigation (FBI) records that reveal the FBI's concerns about the legal basis for the raid of then-former President Donald J. Trump's Mar-a-Lago home.